martaboteller/FixamApp/README.md

 ## Project deliveries

-> This project has been released in 5 deliveries identified as PLA 1, PLA 2, PLA 3, PLA 4 and PLA 5.
+> This project has been released in 5 deliveries.

 * PLA 1: Learning the difference between programming only with typescript file vs integration with angular
 * PLA 2: Creating a simple Ionic angular app (using capacitor)